CharlesCara/DatastreamDSWS2R/README.md

                            frequency = "D")

-In addition, this package has been built with backwards compatibilty with the Datastream2R package.
-You just need to replace require(Datastream2R) with require(DatastreamDSWS2R)
+In addition, this package has been built to be largely backwards compatible with the [Datastream2R](https://github.com/CharlesCara/Datastream2R) package.
+You just need to replace
+    require(Datastream2R)
+with
+    require(DatastreamDSWS2R)